These Are ALL the International Airports in Croatia

 Pula Airport

-Among airports in Croatia, the Pula airport is the only one on the Istria peninsula.
-Pula has a small airport for domestic and international flights, located in Liznjan about 8 km northeast of the town.
+The Pula airport is the only one on the Istria peninsula.
+Pula has a small airport for domestic and international flights, located in Liznjan, about 8 km northeast of the town.

-The airport is very popular and frequently used by travelers flying from the UK with direct flights from May to October.
-Each year Jet2 will have flights from/to Pula from Manchester, Leeds, London Stansted and Edinburgh while other companies have started to fly here as well.
+The airport is very popular and frequently used by travelers flying from the UK with direct flights from May to October, with flights from/to Pula from Manchester, Leeds, London Stansted, and Edinburgh, while other companies have started to fly here as well.

 Due to its unique location – and the fact that it’s the only international airport in the area, it has grown tremendously over the years.